-Figure 1: A neural network of k 2D lattice points where red points represent the lattice points (nodes) and the green points (neuron) represent the input layer.
-The connections between the red and green points represent the links
+Figure 1: Neural network schematic with k 2D lattice points, where red nodes represent lattice points, green neurons denote the input layer, and connections between them illustrate the links.

 As shown in the above figure, a neural network is created from k 2D lattice points (also known as nodes) each of which is connected with the input layer.
 Each link has an associated weight.
 As the input vectors are 2D points here, there are 2 neurons in input layer of neural network.
 Each node has a topological position (x coordinate and y coordinate) and also a weight vector of 2 dimensions (one weight for each dimension).